More information about who should not have the vaccine

 Chickenpox vaccine outside of the UK

 For children aged two and younger, studies have shown that more of them develop fever after the MMRV vaccine, compared with giving the MMR vaccine and the chickenpox vaccine separately on the same day.
-In particular there is an increased risk of febrile convulsions (fits).
+In particular, there is an increased risk of febrile convulsions (fits).
 These occur 7-10 days after MMRV vaccination.
+Febrile seizures are unlikely to cause long-term effects and the overall risk is very low.